-- Institutional Capacity Building: SMMEs, including those in the informal economy, often cannot absorb a significant government stimulus without the type of well-calibrated support offered by intermediary institutions.
-Internationally, intermediaries such as sector associations, microfinance institutions, and technology companies have succeeded in reaching and providing SMEs, Micro Enterprises and informal enterprises with more holistic, tailor-made support.
-There is an opportunity to support such intermediaries to reach more enterprises and build a pipeline of enterprises that are growth oriented. - Through the Institutional Capacity Building Funding Window, the Jobs Fund is interested in supporting intermediaries that responds to the current funding gap created by investors focused on short term Return on Investment (ROI). - Ideal applications falling under the Institutional Capacity Building Funding Window are those: (1) that will support interventions aimed at strengthening institutions through which jobs, livelihoods and enterprises are created or retained, (2) seek funding for the enhancement of the capacity of existing intermediaries to reach more enterprises and workseekers; and to support them to improve their sustainability and to graduate them to eventually access formal support ecosystems creating demand for more labour.
+- ❖ Institutional Capacity Building: SMMEs, including those in the informal economy, often cannot absorb a significant government stimulus without the type of well-calibrated support offered by intermediary institutions.
+Internationally, intermediaries such as sector associations, microfinance institutions, and technology companies have succeeded in reaching and providing SMMEs, and informal enterprises with more holistic, tailor-made support.
+In this funding round, there is an opportunity to support such intermediaries to scale their operations. - Through the Institutional Capacity Building Funding Window, the Jobs Fund is interested in supporting intermediaries that respond to the current funding gap created by investors who only focus on short-term Return on Investment (ROI). - Ideal applications falling under the Institutional Capacity Building Funding Window are those: (1) that will support interventions aimed at strengthening institutions through which SMMEs, jobs, and sustainable livelihoods are created or retained, (2) that seek funding for the enhancement of the capacity of existing intermediaries to reach more SMMEs and Workseekers, and to support the latter to improve their sustainability and to graduate them to eventually access formal ecosystems of support and thereby creating demand for more labour.